Chri692u/fn-shell/README.md

 # Current new ideas

-1. Big refactor please
-2. Better cursor representation
+# todo
+1. redesign cursor
-3. File system command parsing
+2. command parsing
-4. Constructs to manipulate the FST
+3. more operators (not, and, or)
+4. Evaluation of language